jdevfullstack/github-pages-tutorial/README.md

 add an advertisement and donation button to enable financial support.

+Remember, when you are creating a digital content, it's better to use plaintext file.
+Markdown is the best format, as it can simply be turned into
+HTML.
+And as we know, when it's HTML format, that's the very consumption of web browsers, isn't it?

+Now, here is the catch, when you want to distribute your content as in it's hard copy, in Google Chrome, you can simply right-click the page and click `Print` you now have the PDF version of your content.
+Also, say, you are creating content for another website, you can simply embed the page and you're job is done.
+You have the repo as the active site for its development, maybe, others will collaborate too, and then the page as the output.

 ## How To
 In the same way you keep your pages and assets in one directory and subdirectories on the server, it is